ShahabCypher/Crypto-Price-App/README.md

 # Crypto App

 A cryptocurrency tracking application built with React.
-This application allows users to monitor cryptocurrency prices, view detailed information about different coins, and view different types of charts for the selected cryptocurrency in a simple interface.
+This application allows users to monitor cryptocurrency prices, view detailed information about different coins, and view different types of charts for the selected cryptocurrency in a simple interface using [coingecko.com](https://www.coingecko.com) API.

 ## Features